agitdev1/Forms/README.md

 1. Go to "Add or remove programs" and **uninstall** any version of Python you see.
 2. Follow **Step 1** of the Setup Instructions again to install the official version from `python.org`, making sure to check **"Add to PATH"**.
 3. If it *still* fails, type **"App execution aliases"** into your Start Menu, open the settings, and **turn off** the aliases for `python.exe` and `python3.exe`.
-4. Delete your `venv` folder and run the setup steps again.
+4. Delete your `venv` folder and run the setup steps again from `python -m venv venv`.